Gernon House - Russell County Historical Society

-Gernon House in Russell, Kansas is the oldest stone house remaining in Russell.
+Gernon House in Russell, Kansas is the oldest stone house remaining in Russell, Kansas.
 The earliest portions of the house were constructed in 1872 by Nicholas Gernon, a blacksmith who was one of the original town settlers.
 The walls are 20 – 24 inches thick and are constructed of post rock limestone which was quarried in Russell County.

 The Gernon House has been fully restored to the 1890s by the Russell County Historical Society.
 All the period items on display in the Gernon house were used by families in the area during the late 1800s.
 It is open 1-4PM on Saturdays and Sundays from Memorial Day Weekend through Labor Day Weekend or can be visited by appointment.